-To honor the research and work of Carter G. Woodson’s national organization, the Association for the Study of Negro Life and History (ASALH), the Black Faculty & Staff Association utilizes the Black History Month theme for the entire year, and when appropriate, develops a metaphoric adaptation.
+To honor the research and work of Carter G. Woodson’s national organization, the Association for the Study of Negro Life and History (ASALH), BFSA utilizes the Black History Month theme for the entire year, and when appropriate, develops a metaphoric adaptation.

-- Have earned or be a candidate to earn a certificate or degree from an LACCD campus summer 2019, fall 2019, or spring 2020.
+- Have earned or be a candidate to earn a certificate or degree from an LACCD campus summer 2020, fall 2020, or spring 2021.

-- Participate in the LACCD Black Graduation Celebration (winners must be present to receive scholarship).
+- Participate in the 2021 LACCD Black Graduation Celebration (winners must be present to receive scholarship).

 - Have a minimum cumulative GPA of 2.25 from home campus.

 - Be solely the student’s original work.

 - Include a minimum of at least 1 significant African American historical reference.